Norbiton to Hammersmith or Putney walk

 The garden was laid out in 1812 to provide an elegant setting for the Conservatory.

-- Take any route through the garden and then come back through (or alongside) the 96m-long Conservatory.
+Take any route around the garden; if it is open, you can walk back through the 96m-long Conservatory.

 Completed in 1813, the Conservatory contains the oldest collection of camellias in Britain.